RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 az aks get-credentials --resource-group SecurityLab-RG --name AKSCluster
 ```

--What happens?
+-**What happens**?
 This command retrieves the AKS cluster credentials and configures `kubectl` to manage the cluster.
 After this step, you can deploy and manage containers on AKS.

-Deploy the Voting App on AKS
+**Deploy the Voting App on AKS**

 We are deploying a sample voting app that represents the web and app tiers of our architecture.